June 2009 Washington Metro train collision: Response

-Immediately following the collision, firefighters and paramedics from District of Columbia Fire and Emergency Medical Services were dispatched to the Takoma Metro station, and arrived at the location of the collision soon after.
+Immediately following the collision, firefighters and paramedics from the District of Columbia Fire and Emergency Medical Services Department were dispatched to the Takoma Metro station, and arrived at the location of the collision soon after.
 D.C.
 Fire Chief Dennis Rubin stated that the initial 9-1-1 emergency calls made the incident seem small, but after firefighters arrived on scene, they dispatched mass casualty incident teams.
 Within two hours, more than 200 firefighters were on-scene in response to the three-alarm incident.
 Rescuers worked through the night of June 22, using cranes and heavy rescue equipment to free trapped passengers and search for bodies.

 Fire Chief Dennis Rubin initially confirmed four fatalities (including the train operator) and 74 injuries, 14 of which were considered moderate and 6 critical.
 Five of the dead were discovered in the wreckage and removed from the site of the collision on the morning of June 23, as cranes dismantling the wrecked trains revealed the bodies.
 Nine fatalities were eventually confirmed.
-Jeanice McMillan, the train operator, died while attempting to stop the train and was later commended for her efforts.
+Jeanice McMillan, 42, of Springfield, Virginia, the train operator, died while attempting to stop the train and was later commended for her efforts.
 Major General (ret.)
 David F. Wherley Jr. of the District of Columbia Air National Guard – known for deploying fighter jets to defend Washington, D.C. during the September 11 attacks – died in the collision along with his wife, Ann; the other passengers who died in the crash were Lavonda King, Veronica DuBose, Cameron Williams, Dennis Hawkins, Mary Doolittle, and Ana Fernandez.
+An additional 80 people were injured.
+The death toll makes the crash the deadliest in Metro history.

 According to Daniel Kaniewski, a former George W. Bush administration Homeland Security official now with the Homeland Security Policy Institute at George Washington University, the overall emergency response was "calm and ordered," indicating that U.S. emergency response "during extraordinary incidents [has] significantly improved" since the September 11 attacks.